-The CNP-TEPC project is overseen by 4 advisors.
-Dr. Soo-Hyun Byun, a professor in the Department of Physics & Astronomy at McMaster University, provides technical and theoretical guidance pertaining to the science instrument development.
-Dr. Andrei Hanu, Bruce Power, Dr. Eric Johnston, Bubble Technology Industries Inc. and former HASP program student, and Dr. Stanley Hunter, from the Astroparticle Physics Laboratory at NASA's Goddard Space Flight Center, provide expert advice and technical assistance for the entire payload system.
-The supervisors of the project provide valuable counselling to the student group, and are in communication with the group on a weekly basis.
+- Dr. Andrei R. Hanu, a senior scientist at the Bruce Power Nuclear Generating Station and an adjunct assistant professor in the Department of Physics & Astronomy at McMaster University.
+Dr. Hanu developed the CNP-TEPC instrument and NEUDOSE mission concepts and will provide guidance pertaining to the development of the mission and the science instrument. - Dr. Soo-Hyun Byun, a professor in the Department of Physics & Astronomy at McMaster University.
+Dr. Byun will provide technical and theoretical guidance pertaining to the science instrument development. - Dr. Eric Johnston, a research scientist at Bubble Technology Industries Inc. and former HASP program student. - Dr. Stanley Hunter, from the Astroparticle Physics Laboratory at NASA's Goddard Space Flight Center, provide expert advice and technical assistance for the entire payload system.